andraugust/andraugust.github.io/stat_thermo.md

 $$

 For $$N$$ particles we use the same approach, but now the position-space volume is $$V^N$$ and the momentum-space dimensionality is $$d=3N$$.
 Also, we have to account for the fact that the atoms are indistinguishable.
 To see why, consider a _distinguishable_ three-atom gas.
-One of its microstate might be
+One of its microstate is

 $$